-1. Created a strategic plan and a business plan.
+1. Created a strategic plan.
 The strategic plan included the vision and mission for the new business model, along with the value proposition, and of the business’ short & long-term goals.
 The business plan became the operational action plan and included an executive summary, the business strategy, SWOT analysis, market research, audited financial and projections, etc. We investigated what the target investors like to see in the business plan and we customized it and tailored it to their exact needs.

 2. Determined the value of the business under the new model.
 The value determination was based on considering innovation and marketing strategies as key factors in building the business and all other areas of the business are mere support for the operation.
 The business model also based on identifying what vale add the business creates for its customers?
 Who are they?
 Why they buy the product or service?
 How much they are willing to spend and how many times?
 The difference between the amount customers pay and the operating cost is considered as value creation for the stake holders